Application of Philosophy

 - Reinforcement must immediately follow the behavior in order to be effective.
 A delay of only a few seconds may accidentally reinforce the wrong behavior.
 But, it's not always possible to instantly reinforce an animal while it's performing - it may be across the pool from the trainer.
 Trainers must have some other way to communicate to animals when they perform correctly.
 To do this, trainers use a signal.

 - This signal is called a bridge signal.
-The bridge signal "bridges" the gap of time that occurs between the behavior and its reinforcement.
+The bridge signal “bridges” the gap of time that occurs between the behavior and its reinforcement.
 Bridge signals vary with species.
 For whales and dolphins, the bridge is usually a whistle or a light touch.
-For animals like sea lions, river otters, and primates the word "okay" is a bridge.
-The word "nice" is also used with primates, and "good" for birds.
+Examples of verbal bridges include “okay,” “nice,” and “good.”

 The bridge signal, such as the whistle this trainer is using, "bridges"